JanKalin/zcutils/README.md

 When executed, the script will check the latest 10000 transactions (by default) for mined TAZ and generate some statistics.
 It is also possible to generate a graph of mining data.
 Run `zcutils/miningrate.py -h` for help.

-An example of running the script with default parameters:
+An example of running the script with the default parameters:
 ```
-jank@ubuntu-modeli:~$ zcutils/miningrate.py
+$ zcutils/miningrate.py
 Getting transactions ...
 100%
 Reading 16 blocks ...
 100%
 +--------+---------------------+----------+---------+----------+